Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Introduction

 Further, if $\ell_{R_i}(\alpha)\geq L > 50$ for every $i$, then

 \end{introthm}

 One might suspect that, in the above theorem, $\log_5 L$ can be replaced with $L$.
 However, we will show that the above inequality is sharp with an example (see \exaref{Exa:Log}).

-\thmref{Intro:slowtwist} can be viewed in the context of an attempt to have a distance formula for the word length of an element in $\Out$ in analogy with the work of Masur-Minsky in the setting of the mapping class group \cite{hierarchy}:
+\thmref{Intro:slowtwist} can be viewed in the context of an attempt to have a distance formula for the word length of an element in $\Out$ in analogy with the work of Masur-Minsky in the setting of the mapping class group \cite{hierarchy}.
 Let $S=S_{g,s}$ be a surface of genus $g$ with $s$ punctures and $\Mod(S)$ denote the mapping class group of $S$, that is, the group of orientation preserving self-homeomorphisms of $S$ up to isotopy.
 One can try to understand an element $f \in \Mod(S)$ inductively by measuring the contribution of every subsurface to the complexity of $f$.
 This is done explicitly as follows: a marking $\mu_0$ on a surface $S$ is a set of simple closed curves that fill the surface, that is to say, every other curve on $S$ intersects some curve in $\mu_0$.
 Masur and Minsky introduced a measure of complexity $d_Y(\mu_0, f(\mu_0))$ between $\mu_0$ and $f(\mu_0)$ called the subsurface projection distance.
 Namely, they defined a projection map

 from the curve graph of $S$ to the curve graph of a sub-surface $Y$ and defined $d_Y(\mu_0, f(\mu_0))$ to be the distance in $C(Y)$ between the projection $\pi_Y(\mu_0)$ and $\pi_Y(f(\mu_0))$ to $C(Y)$.
 They showed the sum of these subsurface projections is a good estimate for the word length of $f$ (see \cite{hierarchy} for more details).